Felipe Jonatan

-Felipe Jonathan Rocha Andrade (born 15 February 1998), known as Felipe Jonatan, is a Brazilian footballer who plays for Mirassol as left back on loan from Fortaleza.
+Felipe Jonathan Rocha Andrade (born 15 February 1998), known as Felipe Jonatan, is a Brazilian footballer who plays for Coritiba as left back.

 Club career

 Ceará

 Born in Fortaleza, Ceará, Felipe Jonatan joined Ceará's youth setup from Bahia.
 He made his senior debut on 22 August 2017, starting in a 2–0 home defeat of Tiradentes, for the year's Copa Fares Lopes.

 Felipe Jonatan was promoted to the main squad for the 2018 season, and was initially a backup to Rafael Carioca and new signing João Lucas.
 After the arrival of Lisca as new manager, he became the club's first choice, making his debut in the Série A on 6 September by starting in a 2–1 home win against Corinthians.

 On 31 October 2018, Felipe Jonatan renewed his contract until May 2022.
 He scored his first senior goal the following 6 February, netting the opener in a 1–1 away draw against Central, for the year's Copa do Brasil.